 A glass of wine, some classic rock, and recipes prepared from scratch!

 My name is Will, and I am a retired FAA Air Traffic Controller.
 I love to cook, and have amassed many recipes over the years.
 I started this blog as a repository for some of my favorite recipes.
-My wife Evelyn was raised in Arizona and she cooks with a decidedly southwestern focus – green pork chili, tamales and such….
-I was raised in southern Virginia, with more of a focus on Brunswick Stew, barbeque, collard greens & hush puppies!
-So between the two of us, we have melded our love for cooking and have discovered some mighty wonderful recipes we want to share.
+I was raised in southern Virginia, with more of a focus on Brunswick Stew, barbeque, collard greens & hush puppies...but my visits to areas of the southwestern U.S. have also whetted my appetite for recipes with a decidedly southwestern focus – green pork chili, tamales and such….
+So I have melded my love for southern and southwestern cooking and the result is some mighty wonderful recipes that I want to share.

 Pretty much every thing I know about cooking, I learned from my late wife, Barbara, who passed away in 2008.
 As a young woman, long before we ever met, she had discovered that she didn’t know how to cook.
 Her idea to make spaghetti sauce by pouring a can of tomato soup over some noodles revealed the startling fact that food also needs to be edible as well as possessing at least a semblance of desirable taste.
 But she had the brain of an Einstein, chemist, scientist, all rolled into one, so coupled with the heart and determination of a fierce battle-worn warrior, she simply taught herself how to cook.
 By the time we met in 1978, she had already developed into a sort of “Chef de Cuisine, Master of Culinary Arts.”